 It's never a competition when the scent of oranges is in the ring.
-Apple Crisp has always been the king of scents and is preferred more widely than any other scent.
-If you're unsure what smell your customer likes then you ll never go wrong using Apple Crisp.
+Orange has always been the king of scents and is preferred more widely than any other scent.
+If you're unsure what smell your customer likes then you ll never go wrong using Orange Citrus.
 This smell is a heady mixture of orange with a dash of lemon that is long lasting and invigorating.

 Every cleaner wants repeat business and referrals.
 For many, repeat customers are the core of their business, and referrals their only method of advertising.
 Yet, as important as this is many cleaners ignore one of the most powerful methods of getting repeat business and building a memorable brand.

 I ll give you a hint.
 It smells.

 Actually, it is smell.
 Research shows that there is a powerful link between smell, memory and emotional state.
 When scientist Hendrick Schifferstein from Delft University of Technology pumped the smell of orange, peppermint or seawater into a nightclub the revelers partied harder - they danced more, rated the night as more enjoyable, and even thought the music was better - than when no scent was added (Chemosensory Perception, vol 4, p 55).